-E. Transmission Hardening Program25
+E. Transmission Hardening Program21

 The Transmission Hardening Program included in the 2023 SPP is a continuation of the existing transmission hardening program previously approved by Commission Order No. PSC-2020-0293-AS-EI.
-FPL is proposing to expand the previously approved Transmission Hardening Program to the former Gulf service area, and to implement certain modifications and improvements as further described below.
+FPL is proposing to expand the previously approved Transmission Hardening Program to the former Gulf service area but is not otherwise proposing any material modifications to the program.
 Below is an overview of FPL's existing Transmission Hardening Program and the associated benefits.